tiksa/gcp-issue-155215191/README.md

 2. You don't notice easily if your Cloud Function has crashed!
 3. You don't get emails anymore about your Cloud Function crashes even though you subscribe to GCP Cloud Function errors

 Our team noticed it first in 28th April 2020.
+Before that, we have been using Cloud Functions for about a year.

+Contact: timo.saarinen@snowfox.ai